Asian markets climb on momentum from upbeat US jobs report

-TOKYO (AP) — Shares rose in Asia in early Monday trading after last week’s report of strong gains in U.S. payrolls.
-Japan’s Nikkei 225 index climbed 0.6 percent to 20,075.21 as the yen slipped slightly against the U.S. dollar.
+TOKYO (AP) — Shares rose Monday in Asia after last week’s report of strong gains in U.S. payrolls.
+Japan’s Nikkei 225 index climbed 0.5 percent to 20,055.89 as the yen slipped slightly against the U.S. dollar.
 A weaker yen enhances the overseas earnings of manufacturers when they are brought back to Japan.

 WALL STREET LAST WEEK: Banks, technology companies and other stocks climbed Friday after the Department of Labor said U.S. employers added 209,000 jobs in July.
 Investors sold government bonds and bet that interest rates are going to rise, which lets banks make more money on loans.
 The Standard & Poor’s 500 index added 0.2 percent to 2,476.83.
 The Dow Jones industrial average rose 0.3 percent to 22,092.81, its ninth gain in a row.
 The Nasdaq composite climbed 0.2 percent to 6,351.56 and the Russell 2000 index of smaller companies gained 0.5 percent to 1,412.32.

-ENERGY: Benchmark U.S. crude shed 7 cents to $49.51 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude shed 16 cents to $49.42 per barrel in electronic trading on the New York Mercantile Exchange.
 It added 55 cents, or 1.1 percent, to $49.58 per barrel on Friday.
-Brent crude, the international standard, also fell 7 cents, to $52.35 a barrel.
+Brent crude, the international standard, lost 16 cents, to $52.26 a barrel.

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.